grantukas/Haptic-Sleeve/README.md

 # Haptic-Sleeve
 Repository for the code used for the Haptic Sleeve Project!

+Below is a breif description of the folders.

-## CaseModels
+### CaseModels
 Contains the 3D models that house the Haptic Sleeve PCB.

-Each part of the project is contained in their respective folders (ex.
-Micropython code for the ES32 is located in the 'ESP32 Code' folder).
+### ESP32 Code
+Contains the Micropython code to run on the ESP32.

+### Learn To Write Code
+Contains the code for the Learn To Write Software.

+### Schematic+Board
+Contains the schematic and board layout files for the Haptic Sleeve.